 Rates work in different ways.
 Banks charge either fixed or variable rates, depending on the type of loan you take out, such as a mortgage, credit card, or personal loan.
 Credit cards typically charge the highest interest — double-digit variable rates in most cases.

 Meanwhile, mortgages tend to carry the lowest rates, and most are fixed.
-When I applied for a mortgage, I knew that the interest rate would be based on several factors, such as my salary, net worth, debt load, my credit score and history, and down-payment amount.
+When I applied for a mortgage, I knew that the rate would be based on several factors, such as my salary, net worth, debt load, credit score and history, and down-payment amount.

 The banks charge interest because they’re taking a risk by lending us money.

 It’s money that we haven’t worked for, and the bank wouldn’t lend if it couldn’t make a profit.

 How Do Interest Rates Work When Saving?

 The money that banks lend to borrowers must come from somewhere — and that means savers.
 To entice people to save, banks will offer to pay an interest rate on savings deposits.
 The more money you stash in your savings account, the more you can earn in interest.